hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - outbreak control method used to block certain files from executing: <span style="color: #bb6600">application blocking list</span>

-- Secure Endpoint (AMP for Endpoints) - File disposition
+- Secure Endpoint (AMP for Endpoints) - Cloud Deployment
-  - a <span style="color: #bb6600">categorization</span> from the AMP cloud that determines <span style="color: #bb6600">what actions are taken on the file download</span>
-  - actions for file disposition
-    - clean - the file known to be good
-    - <span style="color: #bb6600;">malicious</span> - The file known to be harmful
-    - unknown - insufficient data to classify the file as clean or malicious
   - private cloud deployment modes
     - cloud proxy mode
       - virtual and physical appliance
       - Internet connection required to complete disposition lookups
       - traffic from endpoint connectors w/ private cloud while disposition lookup performed btw AMP private cloud and AMP public cloud
       - <span style="color: #bb6600">SHA-256 hash</span> of the file inspected from AMP public cloud
       - <span style="color: #bb6600">content and software updates automatically</span> from AMP public cloud via AMP private cloud
     - air-gap mode
       - only on the physical mode
       - no Internet connection required to complete disposition lookups
       - traffic only btw the connectors and the appliance
       - disposition queries handled by the private cloud
-  - deployment architecture designed to keep data within a network perimeter: <span style="color: #bb6600">private cloud</span>
   - differences btw public and private cloud
     - <span style="color: #bb6600">advanced custom detection</span>: private - Windows only; public - popular OSes
     - <span style="color: #bb6600">ETHOS</span>: only available in the public cloud; generic signature engine
-- option to show a list of all files that have been executed w/ AMP for Endpoints: <span style="color: #bb6600;">prevalence</span>
+  - deployment architecture designed to keep data within a network perimeter: <span style="color: #bb6600">private cloud</span>
   - create a policy to block endpoint executing an infected file: <span style="color: #bb6600;">upload the hash</span> for the file to the policy
   - action of a created custom file policy for discovering an attack 1) propagating through their network via a file; 2) discovered during testing that the scans are not detecting the file as an indicator of compromise; 3) tracked in the future and ensured no other endpoints execute the infected file: <span style="color: #bb6600;">block the application that the file was using to open</span>
   - custom detection policy
     - not 64 characters and none zero hash: upload a hash created <span style="color: #bb6600;">using MD5 instead of SHA-256</span>
     - config in <span style="color: #bb6600;">advanced detection policies</span> required to detect for MD5
   - a custom detection policy to add specific MD5 signatures by config created in the simple detection policy section but not work: <span style="color: #bb6600;">detections for MD5 signatures must be configured in the advanced custom detection policies</span>signature

 - Secure Endpoint (AMP for Endpoints) - File inspection